How to Fold A Dress Shirt

-Whether you’re packing for a trip, storing your clothes for the season or just trying to clear out some closet space, folding a dress shirt properly is essential to prevent wrinkles and to keep your shirts in good condition.
+Whether you’re packing for a business trip, prepping for vacation, storing clothes for the season, or just trying to clear out some closet space, knowing how to fold a dress shirt properly is essential to prevent wrinkles and to keep your shirts in good condition.

 How to Fold a Long Sleeve Shirt

 Folding a long sleeve dress shirt can be tricky.
-Our step-by-step guide will show you how fold any long sleeve shirt and store it without creases and wrinkles.
+Our step-by-step guide will show you how to fold any long sleeve shirt and store it without creases or wrinkles.

 - Step 1: Make sure the shirt is buttoned all the way up and any cuff or collar buttons are fastened.
 This helps the shirt keep its shape and ensures a neat fold.